mozilla/dennis/docs/linting.rst

     $ dennis-cmd lint --help

-This will list the availabe linters and codes, the variable formats and any additional options available.
+This will list the available linters and codes, the variable formats and any additional options available.

 Summary